Eberhard Zorn: Early life and education

-Born on February 19, 1960, in Saarbrücken, West Germany, he entered the military in 1978 at the Artillery School in Idar-Oberstein, trained as an artillery officer and completed his artillery officer training and course of study in economics and organizational sciences at the Bundeswehr University Munich from 1979 to 1983.
+Zorn was born on February 19, 1960, in Saarbrücken, West Germany.
+He entered the military in 1978 at the Artillery School in Idar-Oberstein, trained as an artillery officer and completed his artillery officer training and course of study in economics and organizational sciences at the University of the Bundeswehr Munich from 1979 to 1983.

+Career

 Promoted to 1st lieutenant, he was assigned as platoon leader and intelligence officer (S 2), Observation Battalion 103 (Beobachtungsbataillon 103) in Pfullendorf from 1983 to 1987, and became commander of the 3rd Battery, Observation Battalion 123, from 1987 to 1990, promoted as captain, and commander of the fire control and operations and training officer (S 3), Headquarters Artillery Regiment 12, from 1990 to 1991 both in Tauberbischofsheim.

 He entered the 34th General Staff Officer Course at the Bundeswehr Command and Staff College in Hamburg from 1991 to 1993 and attended the French General Staff Officer Course (CSEM/CID) in Paris, France, in 1993–1995.

 He was assigned in KLK/4th Division in Regensburg as G4 and chief of Materiel Management Section;